 Transaction

-Transaction is a purchase on your website reported through Google Analytics.
+Transaction is a purchase on your website that is reported in Google Analytics.

 Users

-Users are unique website visitors or app users that have initiated at least one Session on your website or app during a specific date range.
+Users are unique website visitors or app users who have initiated at least one Session on your website or app during a specific date range.

-Users and Visitors are used interchangeably but when used in the context of the New vs Returning report, they’re different.
+Users and Visitors are used interchangeably, but in the context of the New vs Returning report, they’re distinct.
 In this case, New Visitor is a Dimension, whereas New User is a Metric.

-Users is one of the hardest metrics to grasp because it doesn’t actually represent users, but cookies or devices.
+Users are one of the hardest metrics to grasp because they don’t actually represent users; they represent cookies or devices.
 It groups together sessions made with the same device.

 Types of users include: